jobollen/alexa-vrt-radio-playlist/README.md

 During a Hackathon on the VRT (Flemish Radio and Television Broadcasting Organization)

-I created an Amazon Alexa NodeJS Skill.
+We created an Amazon Alexa NodeJS Skill.

-I started the development with the following resources.
+We started the development with the following resources.
 1. [Alexa Integrate Skills with Alexa Lists Sample Project](#MyStartResource1)
 2. [Build An Alexa Fact Skill](#MyStartResource2)
 3. [httpsGet](#MyStartResource3)

+@todo

 ## Install
+### On local machine
-### Mac OS X
+#### Mac OS X
+1. Download de repo.
+2. Run following commands in the repo
 ```bash
 cd src
 npm install alexa-sdk --save